 market.
 It is important to note that the SME Instrument is highly competitive and SMEs and startups need to evaluate their chances for success prior to investing time and resources in applying.
 Knowing their competition and being able to articulate what differentiates their offering from the competition is the first step to be followed by a concise go-to-market and scale-up strategy.
 Another requirement is for the SMEs and startups to be incorporated in EU member states or associated countries.
 As many entrepreneurs and startup founders are unaware of the fact that the countries their businesses are incorporated into are actually ‘’associated countries’’, it is worth mentioning those associated countries.

-What is the scope of the SME Instrument?
+What is the scope of the Grant Instrument?

-It is anticipated that about 1000 projects in total will be funded via the SME Instrument by the end of 2020.
-The total available funding is EUR 2.7 billion distributed to projects across various domains, technologies, industry sectors and scientific disciplines.
+It is anticipated that about a massive number of projects in total will be funded via the Grant Instrument The total available funding is in double digit EUR billion distributed to projects across various domains, technologies, industry sectors and scientific disciplines.

 There are two phases providing funding to businesses at different stages of the development of their projects.
 In general, under both phases, the funding provided under the SME Instrument is 70% of the total costs.
 This means that the applicants have to provide the remaining 30 percent.